BlitzlanePy/Blitzlane/README.md

 if __name__ == "__main__":
     asyncio.run(main())
-Swap User-Specified Amount of SOL for User-Specified Token (Ticker or CA) from agentipy.agent import SolanaAgentKit from agentipy.tools.trade import TradeManager from agentipy.tools.use_coingecko import CoingeckoManager from agentipy.tools.get_token_data import TokenDataManager from solders.pubkey import Pubkey import asyncio
+Swap User-Specified Amount of SOL for User-Specified Token (Ticker or CA) from FastlanePy.agent import SolanaAgentKit from FastlanePy.tools.trade import TradeManager from FastlanePy.tools.use_coingecko import CoingeckoManager from FastlanePy.tools.get_token_data import TokenDataManager from solders.pubkey import Pubkey import asyncio